Highlights

 Pricing Trends

-Pricing in Venice & North Venice showed mixed movement in May 2026.
-The median sale price rose to $413,000, up from $400,000 in May 2025.
-Since the median represents the middle of the market, this suggests the typical sale price improved modestly from last year.
+Pricing softened in Venice & North Venice in June.
+The median sale price fell to $390,000, down from $400,000 one year earlier.
+Because the median reflects the middle of the market, this points to mild pressure on typical closed-sale pricing.

 Inventory Trends